 Ali Bin Nasser was the referee who officiated the game and blew the whistle when Maradona scored the “Hand of God Goal”.
 Maradona after 29 years visited Ali Bin Nasser.

 This interesting visit happened on the August 17, 2015.
 Maradona went all the way to Tunisia and paid a tribute to his referee hero and presenting a signed Argentine Jersey to him.

 It was Ali Bin Nasser who stood holding the ball in the picture below.

 Meeting his ‘eternal friend’ and giving him a signed Argentine shirt meant a lot for him.

 This had brought heavy criticism among England Football pundits and supporters.
-Their Hatred which appeared to hand soften for both pairs suddenly jumped.
+Their Hatred which appeared to hand softens for both pairs suddenly jumped.

 Tunisian referee Ali Bin Nasser when asked why he did that claimed his decision to award the goal was influenced by Dochev, the linesman.